-There’s also a museum shop, cafe, gift shop and restaurant — so you can make it your first stop when visiting Amsterdam.
-The museum was selected as one of Europe’s top museums (and noted for its innovative approach towards visitor experience).
+There’s also a museum shop, cafe, gift shop, and restaurant — so you can make it your first stop when visiting Amsterdam.
+The museum was selected as one of Europe’s top museums (and noted for its innovative approach to visitor experience).

-Our Lord is also special because it is one of the few museums that isn’t just a bunch of boring old things behind glass cases – the whole space is an exhibit itself.
-You can explore every nook and cranny of this 17th century canal house, from the grand merchant’s rooms to the small confession rooms.
+Our Lord is also special because it is one of the few museums that aren’t just a bunch of boring old things behind glass cases – the whole space is an exhibit itself.
+You can explore every nook and cranny of this 17th-century canal house, from the grand merchant’s rooms to the small confession rooms.

 Whether you’re looking to escape the rain for a few hours or want to supplement your knowledge of European history, Our Lord in the Attic Museum should be at the top of your list.

 The Dutch Resistance Museum is located in the heart of Amsterdam and houses an extensive collection of World War II artifacts.
 The museum focuses on the resistance against Nazi Germany, but also includes a section on pre-war history and how it affected the Netherlands.

 The exhibitions are spread over two floors; visitors can explore them either at their own pace or by following a multimedia guide.

 If you’re interested in World War II history, this museum is worth a visit.
 It’s a moving and inspiring tribute to those who risked their lives for freedom.